Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 Greek Beef and Tomato Stew

-I’ve got a thing for stews and casseroles at the moment and this greek influenced beef stew is the latest one that I have been kicking around.
+I’ve got a thing for stews and casseroles at the moment and this Greek-influenced beef stew is the latest one that I have been kicking around.

-But I love the simplicity of this recipe, sear the beef, chuck the stuff in the pan and let it slowly cook.
+I love the simplicity of this recipe, sear the beef, chuck the stuff in the pan and let it slowly cook.

 The defining feature of this stew is the tomato base.
 It tastes incredible and it provides something very different to my other offerings.